wez/wezterm/docs/install/linux.md

     WezTerm is available in the [Extra
     repository](https://archlinux.org/packages/extra/x86_64/wezterm/).

+    Be sure to also install the `ttf-nerd-fonts-symbols-mono` package!

     The version available in the extra repository may lag behind the latest wezterm release, so you may wish to use one of these AUR options: